 Students are encouraged to bring guests to Formal Hall.
 These guests will be charged at the student rate, and this charge will be made to the account of the host who has invited the guests.
 Students may invite up to three guests (i.e. a party of up to four) to a Formal Hall.

 Wolfson does not have a high table.
 Fellows and students sit together.
-Before dinner, drinks are served in the Gallery or Combination Room; after dinner, coffee is served in the Gallery, then diners can return to the dining room for dessert (fruit, wine and port).
+Before dinner, drinks are served in the Gallery or Combination Room.
 At dessert, wine and port are passed continuously around the table from right to left.
 Dinner begins and ends with grace, and diners do not leave the room before the presiding Fellow.
 Smoking is not permitted.
 It is customary to wear gowns for Formal Hall and members should be smartly dressed.

 If a College Society or members of a particular course wish to come into Formal Hall as a group and sit together, please see Formal Hall - What you need to know for further information.

 Photography is not allowed during the main part of Formal Hall.
 It is however allowed in the Gallery before the meal and during coffee.
 Photographs may also be taken during dessert after the wine has been circulated, but please ensure you do not disturb other members who are dining.
 Please do not ask members of the waiting staff to take photographs: they have a job to do.